conda/conda-docs/docs/source/building/recipe.rst

   * - ``CYGWIN_PREFIX``
     - Same as ``PREFIX``, but as a unix-style path, e.g. ``/cygdrive/c/path/to/prefix``

-On non-Windows (Linux and Mac OS X), we have:
+On non-Windows (Linux and OSX), we have:

 .. list-table::